Irreversible 2-conversion set in graphs of bounded degree

 Let $G=(V,E)$ be a graph with vertices colored white and black.
 An \emph{irreversible $k$-threshold process} is a process where vertices change color from white to black.
 More precisely, a white vertex becomes black at time $t+1$ if at least $k$ of its neighbors are black at time $t$.

-An \emph{irreversible $k$-conversion set} $S$ is a subset of $V$ such that the irreversible $k$-threshold process starting with the vertices of $S$ set to black and all other white will result in a graph $G$ with all vertices black after finite number of steps.
+An \emph{irreversible $k$-conversion set} $S$ is a subset of $V$ such that the irreversible $k$-threshold process starting with the vertices of $S$ set to black and all others white will result in a graph $G$ with all vertices black after a finite number of steps.

 More general models of spread of infectious diseases and the complexity of the related problems were studied by Boros and Gurwich~\cite{boros-07}.

 A natural question to ask is what is the minimum size of an irreversible $k$-conversion set in a graph $G$.